yugr/rust-slides/features/cons/tls/README.md

 }
 ```
   codes do not generate matching asm ?
 One reason is different default tls model but even with initial-exec for both Rust matches GCC's `-fPIC` (not `-fPIE`).
+  This may be due to `-C relocation-model=pic` being default for (even static) libs ?!